drekka/Alchemic/README.md

 @end
 ```

-Firstly note that factory methods ***do not*** have to be declared on the header if only used by Alchemic.
-Alchemic deals purely with the implementation code.
+We use the same `ACRegister(...)` macro that we use to declare classes, but this time we add macros that define this registration as being for a method instead.

-Next note that we are using the same `ACRegister(...)` macro, but this time we are registering a method as a factory rather than a class.
-You will also see that we actually don't register the class at all.
-Alchemic is smart enough to register the class and create it as necessary to access it's factory methods.
+*Note: You will also see that we actually don't register the class at all.
+Alchemic is smart enough to register the class automatically and create it as necessary to access it's factory methods.*

-To tell Alchemic that we are declaring a factory method, we add the `ACFactorySelector(...)`.
-On seeing this Alchemic now knows to call this method to create the object when it needs one.
+To tell Alchemic that we are declaring a factory method, we add the `ACSelector(...)`.
+On seeing this Alchemic now knows to call the method specified by the selector to create the object when it needs one.

-Like classes factory methods references are stored in the context.
-This time under a combined name of the class and method selector.
-Like class registrations, you can make use of the `ACAsName(...)` macro to give a factory method a more meaningful and useful name for selecting it as a candidate for dependency injection.
+Factory method registrations are stored in the Alchemic context along side the classes.
+For their names, it uses a combination of the class and method selector.
+Like class registrations, you can make use of the `ACAsName(...)` macro to give a factory method a more meaningful and useful name.

-Essentially with a factory method there are two required arguments to the `ACRegister(...)` macro.
+Essentially there are two required arguments to the `ACRegister(...)` macro when declaring factory methods.
 The `ACFActorySelector(...)` argument which defines the selector to be called, and the `ACReturnType(...)` argument which defines the class of the object that will be returned.
-Both are required, but can appear in any order.
+Both are required, and can appear in any order.

 Now lets take a look at a factory method that takes arguments: